SkillsUnion/tamkeen-cloud/3.3-cicd-on-aws/aws-code-deploy.md

 - Use code snippets to document and automate frequent deployment tasks.

 ## 10. Conclusion
 AWS CodeDeploy provides a robust, flexible solution for automating deployments across AWS compute services.
-Its support for multiple deployment strategies, integrations with CI/CD pipelines, detailed monitoring, and rollback capabilities makes it a key tool for modern DevOps practices.
+Its support for multiple deployment strategies, integrations with CICD pipelines, detailed monitoring, and rollback capabilities makes it a key tool for modern DevOps practices.
 With the right configurations and best practices, CodeDeploy can significantly enhance the speed, reliability, and safety of application releases.